The MSA AGM will be held on 5/3/21. Details are on our home page.

 Please click here for a schedule of referee clinics.

-- Returning referees must attend a re-certification clinic every year.
+- Returning referees must re-certify online every year.

 - Once you pass your clinic you must register as a referee in GotSoccer: CLICK HERE.